UoM-ResPlat-DevOps/SwiftChecker/README.md

 Description:
               Compare local files or folders with objects stored in swift containers.

+              SwiftChecker supports full directory scanning, meaning each file in a specfied directory is compared against objects stored in a swift container.
+SwiftChecker is designed to work efficiently on large files > available ram.

               SwiftChecker detects whether or not a swift object is stored as a segmented object.
 If the object is segmented, the